jsdiazpo/Hunga-Tonga-volcano-energy/README.md

 Public repository supporting the scientific publication *Energetic output of the 2022 Hunga Tonga-Hunga Ha'apai volcanic eruption from pressure measurements*, J.S.
 Diaz and S.E.
 Rigby, under review (2022).

 ## Abstract
 The violent eruption of the volcano at Hunga Tonga-Hunga Ha'apai island on 15 January 2022 generated an intense pressure wave registered by instruments all over the world.
-Using public reports posted on social media we have used the arrival time of the first passage of the wave to measure its velocity, found to be a constant $1114\pm2$ km/h ($309\pm1$ m/s).
-An empirical pressure--distance relation that utilises measurements from a large range of sources is used to estimate an energetic output.
+Using public reports posted on social media we have used the arrival time of the first passage of the wave to measure its velocity, found to be a constant 1114&#177;2 km/h (309&#177;1 m/s).
+An empirical pressure-distance relation that utilises measurements from a large range of sources is used to estimate an energetic output.
 The yield estimate of the Hunga Tonga-Hunga Ha'apai volcanic eruption is 61 Mt, which is considerably larger than the 1980 eruption of Mount St. Helens and is slightly higher than the yield of Tsar Bomba; the largest human-made explosion in history.

 ## Data